JohnWeisz/TypedJSON/readme.md

 > - JsonMember and JsonObject settings will be altered significantly (especially for `Array`)
 > - A type-resolver callback will replace the configurable type-hint property key
 >
 > This update is live as soon as all unit and integration testing is done in the host project (TypedJSON is being developed as a part of an enterprise project), anticipated in January, 2017.
+The main principle of TypedJSON is not subject to change, the API is permanently locked to a decorator-based approach.

 # TypedJSON